calmbrotheryul/4D-Chaotic-Image-Encryption/README.md

 ## 🧪 How to Use

-1.Clone this repository
+You can use either of the following two methods to obtain and run the code:

+🔹 Option 1: Clone this repository (recommended if you use Git)

+1.Open a terminal (or Git Bash) and run:

 git clone https://github.com/calmbrotheryul/4D-Chaotic-Image-Encryption.git

-Open MATLAB and set the directory to the cloned folder.
+2.Open MATLAB and set the working directory to the cloned folder.

-2.Adjust Parameters

-You may customize image paths and chaotic system parameters in image_encryption_decryption.m.

-3.Run the main script
+3.Run the main script:

 image_encryption_decryption

+🔹 Option 2: Download ZIP or manually copy the code

+1.Click the green “Code” button on the top-right of this GitHub page, then choose “Download ZIP”.

+2.Extract the ZIP file to a folder.

+3.Open MATLAB, set the working directory to the extracted folder.

+4.Run the script:

+image_encryption_decryption

+✅ Note: This project is intended for use with grayscale images only.
+Make sure your input image is 8-bit grayscale format.

 ## 🔧 Requirements